Skip to main content

 Celikel CPA - Transfer Pricing Services

 At Celikel CPA, we assist multinational companies with comprehensive transfer pricing services including documentation preparation (Master File, Local File), benchmarking studies and comparability analyses, Annual Transfer Pricing Form filing, and advisory on intercompany transaction structuring.
+We also support broader tax services in Turkey and accounting services for foreign-owned subsidiaries.

 Need transfer pricing support?
 Contact us: yigit@celikelcpa.com | WhatsApp: +90 544 649 40 87